exerro/Sheets/README.md

 local button = view + sheets.Button( 0, 0, 20, 5, "I am a button" )

--- Make the button orange (or yellow when held) button.theme:setField( button.class, "colour", "default", sheets.colour.orange )
+-- Make the button orange (or yellow when held) button.style:setField( "colour", sheets.colour.orange )
-button.theme:setField( button.class, "colour", "pressed", sheets.colour.yellow )
+button.style:setField( "colour.pressed", sheets.colour.yellow )

 -- Define a function to be called when the button is clicked. function button:onClick()